rmakki/retrofire/README.md

 # More
- For more samples check out Examples.java.
-Also check FirebaseSvc.java for a detailed description of every method Retrofire provides
+ For more samples check out [Examples.java](/src/test/java/Examples.java) Also check [FirebaseSvc.java](/src/main/java/service/FirebaseSvc.java) for a detailed description of every method Retrofire provides